asifsalam/asifsalam.github.io/_posts/2015-05-10-R-and-PowerPoint-Part-1.md

 For now we just need this one package.

 1. [RDOCMClient][2] by Duncan Temple Lang.
-COM client that allows us to manipulate PowerPoint through R.
+COM client that allows us to manipulate PowerPoint using R.

 Start RStudio and Load the packages: